julianoczkowski/modus-vue-app/README.md

    - Modify `package.json` with your project details
    - Update the app title in `index.html`
    - Replace demo content in `Home.vue` with your application content
+   - You can delete `ButtonDemo.vue` if you don't need it

 2. **Add your components:**